tumbaleena/ITC-LoopDaddy/README.md

 # ITC-LoopDaddy
-DevBuild Intro to C# Exercises Day 2
+DevBuild Intro to C# Loop Exercises Day 2

 **These are just examples of working code.
 There are countless different ways of accomplishing most anything.
 Just because your code looks different doesn't mean it is incorrect.**